cns-iu/map4sci-project-template/README.md

 ## Prerequisites

 1. Docker (and Docker Compose) installed and running
+2. If running through CWL, cwl-runner must also be installed.
+You can install the reference runner in python with `python -m pip install cwl-runner cwltool`
-2. datasets directory filled with datasets in the proper format (network.dot + config.sh)
+3. datasets directory filled with datasets in the proper format (network.dot + config.sh)

 ## Running